elbywan/hyperactiv/README.md

 ## Performance

-This repository includes a [benchmark folder](https://github.com/elbywan/hyperactiv/tree/master/bench) which pits `hyperactiv` against other similar libraries.
+This repository includes a [benchmark folder](https://github.com/elbywan/hyperactiv/tree/master/bench) which pits `hyperactiv` against other libraries.

+**Important: the benchmarked libraries are not equivalent in terms of features, flexibility and developer friendliness.**

-While not the best in terms of raw performance it is still reasonably fast and I encourage you to have a look at the different implementations to compare the library APIs.
+While not the best in terms of raw performance `hyperactiv` is still reasonably fast and I encourage you to have a look at the different implementations to compare the library APIs.
 [For instance there is no `.get()` and `.set()` wrappers when using `hyperactiv`](https://github.com/elbywan/hyperactiv/blob/master/bench/layers.mjs#L361).

 **Here are the raw results: _(100 runs per tiers, average time ignoring the 10 best & 10 worst runs)_**